JchJ/python-rename-multiple-files/README.md

 ## Usage example

-Rename multiple files with same name index in python
+Rename multiple files with same name in python
+Put this file in the directory index

 ## Built With